parrt/msds501/notes/operations.md

 The more abstract the operation, the more widely applicable it is.
 For example, as we'll see below, counting the number of elements is actually just a special case of (the more abstract) accumulating a value while traversing a sequence.
 Instead of adding the values at each position in a sequence, the accumulator would always just add one.

 The kinds of operations we use depends partly on a programmer's style but is heavily influenced by the capabilities of the programming language and its libraries of pre-existing functionality.
-Let's examine some of the most useful operations and relate them to processes we're familiar with from spreadsheets.
+Let's examine some of the most useful operations and relate them to processes we're familiar with from spreadsheets (see [sample spreadsheet](operations-examples.xlsx)).
 Later we'll plan out programs using these operations.

 <a name="map"></a>
 ## Map